borisdev/resume/resume.md

 ## Job goal

-To solve ambiguous, high-impact problems using a scrappy style.
+- I am looking to solve big customer problems, by untangling messy, ambiguous data puzzles.
+- I see my high business impact as being a function of getting grounded cognitive empathy for the customer combined with getting a big picture of the data flow.

+## Entrepreneurial, scrappy work style

 - work across silos to deliver
 - write Amazon 6-pagers to discover better solutions
 - question assumptions with counterfactuals to innovate
 - use cognitive empathy to dive into the data's human relevance

-## Data leader background
+## Notable successes as a data leader

-- led Language AI model development to GA release
+- earned a PhD, designed metrics that reflect nuanced inequality concerns
-- led a data engineering switch from monolith to microservice paradigm
+- led a company's switch to a microservice paradigm
-- led building new observability systems
+- got a company's 1st language AI feature unstuck and launched
-- led in the GA release of a large analytic product feature
+- got a company's largest analytic feature launched from scratch
-- PhD research on data analysis methods in economic geography
+- built observability systems for three companies from scratch
+- built a scraper to circumvent LinkedIn's bot detection system
+- helped nudge a delivery engineering team to be a product team
-- engineering expertise in microservice, distributed backend systems
+- engineering expertise in distributed backend systems
-- data expertise in Language AI, analytic methods, observability, and BI
+- built Splunk and Tableau BI dashboards

 ## Leadership style